bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gowers.md

 * Let us end this biography with giving some details of two further innovative projects in which Gowers has been involved.
 * The first of these is the book The Princeton Companion to Mathematics (2008) with Gowers as editor, and June Barrow-Green and Imre Leader as associate editors.
 * The project has been very successful although perhaps fewer mathematicians took part than Gowers had hoped.
-* Gowers' first marriage was dissolved in 2007 and in 2008 he married Julie Barrau; they have one son.
 * Gowers was Knighted in the Queen's Birthday Honours List 2012.
 * On 16 June 2012 it was announced that the Knighthood was to Professor William Timothy Gowers, FRS, Royal Society Research Professor, Department of Pure Mathematics and Mathematical Statistics, University of Cambridge: For services to Mathematics.